Sep 10, 2019 | Ask & Talk | Reading Time: 6 minutes

-Hotel technology is the main topic of the Ask & Talk we had with Svetlana Udalov, CEO and founder at HKepper US LLC, a management tool for hotels in order to reduce operational expenses and control of the workflow.
+Hotel technology is the main topic of the Ask & Talk with Svetlana Udalov, CEO and founder at HKepper US LLC, a management tool for hotels.
+The company’s goal is to reduce operational expenses and control of the workflow.

 Udalov shares with Ask Insights her company’s journey in the hotel industry and how hotel technology can help hoteliers on their daily demands.
 Being a tech-enthusiastic, she believes that now is the best time for hotels to invest in new technologies, especially when reducing expenses in on the table.

-She enphasizes, however, that guest’s satisfaction will never be complete without a smile on the hoteliers’ face.
+She emphasizes, however, that guest’s satisfaction will never be complete without a smile on the hoteliers’ face.
 Read below our interview:

 You work now with the hotel industry, but I saw on your profile that you have a bachelor’s degree in Architecture, a master’s degree in Law… So how did you end up in the world of hospitality?